9 Uses For Old Garden Hoses

 Landscaping Tool

-Perfect for laying out a flower and landscape beds.
+Perfect for laying out flower and landscape beds.
 Hoses can easily be curved and moved around to give you a visual layout and borders before digging and planting.

 Drip Hose To Water Flower Beds